biplobmahadi/react_typeScript_medical_device_project/README.md

 This project have only three fuctionality - login, user profile and user can add new device.

-You can see this live here [In Github Page](https://github.com/facebook/create-react-app).

 ## Explanation of choices technologies